14 Best Small Towns in Iowa

 5. Le Claire

-The "Big Muddy" provides many of the scenic views in Le Claire.
+The "Big Muddy" provides many scenic views in Le Claire.
 Visitors can better appreciate the water with river cruises offered by Riverboat Twilight.
-In the winter, the Mississippi's free-flowing waters attract a convocation of eagles that are fun to watch from the banks.
+In the winter, the Mississippi's free-flowing waters attract an assemblage of eagles that are fun to watch from the banks.